dabeaz/curio/docs/reference.rst

    * - ``g.results``
      - A list of all results collected by ``join()``, ordered by task id.
 May raise an exception if any task exited with an exception.
    * - ``g.exceptions``
      - A list of all exceptions collected by ``join()``.
    * - ``g.tasks``
-     - A list of all tasks managed by the group, ordered by task id.
+     - A list of all non-daemonic tasks managed by the group, ordered by task id.
-       Does not include tasks where ``Task.join()`` or ``Task.cancel()`` was directly called.
+       Does not include tasks where ``Task.join()`` or ``Task.cancel()`` has been directly called already.

 The preferred way to use a ``TaskGroup`` is as a context manager.
 Here are a few common usage patterns::